FurkanBaytak/Basic-Media-Hotkeys/README.md

  * Press <kbd>[Enter]</kbd>
  * Create shortcut or copy into folder

-### DON'T FORGET
- * Don't forget to close before starting to play any game with anticheat.
-There is nothing wrong with the program but **better be safe than sorry**.

 ### How it's Work?
  * It's a really simple code which i wrote with using [Auto Hotkey](https://www.autohotkey.com).
   ```